**Disclaimer** This chapter contains description of extreme violence.

 * * * * * *

 Mohandas Gandhi once said, "An eye for an eye and the whole world goes blind."
-He had a point, because those who mete out their own forms of justice, along with those who seek revenge, usually discover that it seldom works out as they had planned, or hoped.
-In this case, those who decided to act on their own to solve what they perceived as societies failures ended up forfeiting their own lives as well.
+He had a point, because those who mete out their own forms of justice, along with those who seek revenge, usually discover that it seldom works out as they had planned, or hoped for.